 - 1/2 teaspoon lemon extract

 - Place five 6-oz. broiler-safe ramekins in a baking pan large enough to hold them without touching.
 Pour egg mixture into ramekins.
 Place pan on oven rack; add very hot water to pan to within 1/2 in. of top of ramekins.
-Bake 45-50 minutes or until a knife inserted near the center comes out clean (centers will still be soft).
+Bake until a knife inserted in the center comes out clean (centers will still be soft), 45-50 minutes.

 - Immediately remove ramekins from water bath to a wire rack; cool 10 minutes.
 Refrigerate until cold.